 Social media in emergencies

-Two projects, iSAR+ and Soteria, involve us working alongside colleagues in the Portuguese police, Norwegian ambulance service, Finnish fire service as well academics from Germany, Ireland and more.
+Two projects, iSAR+ and Soteria, involved us working alongside colleagues in the Portuguese police, Norwegian ambulance service, Finnish fire service as well academics from Germany, Ireland and more.

-Our expertise in using social media in emergency and crisis situations has been a key part of the project, and we have benefited from access to the latest research and international experts in this important area.
+Our expertise in using social media in emergency and crisis situations was a key part of the project, and we benefited from access to the latest research and international experts in this important area.

-The project ended in early 2015, having published a series of detailed guidelines for citizens and emergency services, highlighting best practice in using social media and digital communications in emergency response efforts.
+The project ended in early 2015, having published a series of detailed guidelines for citizens and emergency services, highlighting best practice in using social media and digital communications in crisis response efforts.